kubedb/cli/docs/elasticsearch.md

 ### Using PersistentVolume
-To use PersistentVolume, add the `spec.storage` section when creating Elastic object.
+To use PersistentVolume, add the `spec.storage` section when creating Elasticsearch object.

 ```yaml
 apiVersion: kubedb.com/v1alpha1